SanorSmith/CI_PP2_Game/README.md

 <img src="assets/docs/user_story/user_story_nav_contact_footer.png">
 </details>

-1. As a New User,I want play the tic-tac game on website for pc and mobile devices anytime and anywhere.
+1. As a New User,I want to play the tic-tac game on website for pc and mobile devices anytime and anywhere.

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |
 |---------------------------------|-------------------------------------|--------------------------------------------------------------------------------------|-------------------|